 Get cooking with these prime rib recipes that’ll be your next dinner party star.

 Blogger Tieghan Gerard of Half-Baked Harvest had us at coffee rub, but it gets even better when a knob of roasted garlic and gorgonzola butter melts over each piece.

 Add a Pinch blogger Robyn Stone keeps thing simple with an easy-as-pie recipe that makes liberal use of salt and pepper for a crust your guests will swoon over.

 With little more than salt and pepper, you’re well on your way to cooking your best ribeye yet.

 Date night in?
 Make this recipe your new go-to.
-Seared in a hot cast iron pan with a mix of herbs, shallots, and butter, a ribeye steak is perfect served alongside your favorite veg or starch, like glazed carrots or mashed potatoes.
+Seared in a hot cast iron pan with a mix of herbs and spices, shallots, and butter, a ribeye steak is perfect served alongside your favorite veg or starch, like glazed carrots or mashed potatoes.

 This impressive dinner is straight from Chef Sam Kass’s cookbook, Eat a Little Better.
 A former White House chef, he cooked for the first family and worked on the country’s nutrition policy programs.
 This steak recipe is characteristic of what you’ll find inside the book, because Kass is all about shifting the portion paradigm.
 “Eat less beef, but when you do, choose the beefiest, most luscious stuff you can find,” he says.

 Whether you end up with prime rib or ribeye, give ‘em the rub with these top products to really get things sizzling in the kitchen.

 Pepper and steak are basically best buds.
 Already ground for extra convenience, this pouch is ready to party.

 This finishing salt does wonders.
 After you slice the ribeye, sprinkle a few flakes over the top to really bring out the flavors.